How to Start Learning French from Scratch! 11 Tips for Beginners

 For most French learners, this will mean learning words for food, common verbs and objects around the house.
 Vocabulary Stickers is a great tool to get started—these durable stickers let you label more than 100 items in your house with their French translation!
 That means every time you look out the window, you’ll think, la fenêtre.

-So, if you were a robot, we’d just tell you to download a long list of French words and their translations into your hard drive.
+So, if you were a robot, I’d just tell you to download a long list of French words and their translations into your hard drive.

 But you’re not a robot.
 Staring at boring word lists just isn’t going to cut it.
 You need to learn French words in context, the way native speakers use them, if you really want to remember them and use them correctly.